PaulWuhu/mastermind/README.md

  * App was tested on Chrome

 # Game Rule
-At the start of the game the We will randomly select a pattern of four different numbers from a total of 8 different numbers, from 0 to 7!
+At the start of the game the program will randomly select a pattern of four different numbers from a total of 8 different numbers, from 0 to 7!
 A player will have 10 attempts to guess the number combinations.
-At the end of each guess, We will provide some feedback for your guess.
+At the end of each guess, We will provide some feedbacks for your guess.
 Try to guess the correct combinations before the attempts runs out.

 # Tech Stack
-Web-development is the most familiar form of Software development for me .
+Web-development is the most familiar form of Software development to me.
 Therefore, I decided to make a web-based game for this challenge.
 Although there are many different language to choose from for web backend development, the one I am most confident about is Python.
 After deciding the language, I need to choose a framework.
 There are two main python framework to choose from, Flask or Django.
-I personally like to use Django more because of the built in database, testing framework, Django admin and the entire ecosystem around the framework would make the development experience much smoother.
+I chose Django because the built-in database, testing framework, Django admin and the entire ecosystem around the framework make the development experience much smoother.
-For the front-end, I choose the go to framework for many different web today, React.
-For the CSS, I choose to use tailwind CSS, as I believe its the easiest css tool to use.
-Although there are a lot of extra library to use with React, I choose not to use any external library for the front-end, to make sure I have full control of my code.
-I also choose TypeScript for its strict typing system to ensure code quality, so no any.
+The front-end framework is the industry-standard, React.
+For the CSS, I employed tailwind CSS for simplicity and clarity.
+I also chose TypeScript for its strict typing system to ensure code quality, so no any.

 # Creative Extensions

 * Allow user to create account and log in.
-* Created backend authentication that check for username, and password
+* Created backend authentication that check for username, and password.
 * Protect sensitive endpoint with JWT based token authentication.
-* Allow users to keep track of their record
+* Allow users to keep track of their record.
-* Wrote unit test that test the endpoint
+* Wrote unit test that test the endpoint.
-* Added a timer for the front-end view
+* Added a timer for the front-end view.

 # System Design